Learn about private equity

 Investing in Private Equity Funds

 PE Fund investors are typically large institutional investors such as sovereign wealth funds, state pension plans, university endowments, pooled retirement funds, insurance companies, and wealthy individuals.

 A key industry metric for measuring a PE Fund's performance is its net internal rate of return ("IRR"); which factors in the irregular cash flows of PE investing.
-Historically, Buyout and Growth Equity strategies have produced the strongest performance as measured by the median net IRR since inception of funds.
-Fig. 6 includes PE Funds with vintages 1990 to 2016.
+Historically, Buyout and Growth Equity strategies have produced the strongest performance as measured by the median net IRRs since inception of funds.
+Fig. 6 includes PE Funds with vintages 1990 to 2017.

 Fig 6: Median Net IRR Returns by Strategy